 Charitable and PhilanthropicThe Leader's Institute Pairing corporate team building with charity work, The Leader's Institute will have your group learning new skills, working together, and helping one of many local causes.
 Choose from a variety of activities, such as building bicycles for kids, designing a golf course with food for a local food bank, or build teddy bears for firefighters to give to children who have been traumatized. firstname.lastname@example.org or call 1-800-872-7830

 Charity Team Building Offering fully customizable projects for your team building adventure, Charity Team Building encourages corporate groups to work together in many different ways.
 Activities range from making care packages for deployed military members to building wheelchairs for a local or global organization.

-Brooklyn Winery Depending on your group’s preferences, there are different options to choose from.
+LearningWhoever said that school was boring hadn't met these challenges yet.
+Each activity blends learning with hands-on activities so that everyone on your team can play -- and learn.
+Brooklyn Winery Depending on your group's preferences, there are different options to choose from.
 Participate in wine blending, fuse blind wine tasting with trivia and label making contests, or become wine detectives where you learn to identify wines based solely on their sight, smell, and taste.
 Larger groups may enjoy a blind wine pairing game where everyone must seek out the right person in the crowd to complete their wine pairing.
+Call 347-889-7100

 - Keeping Disruptive Dan on the team: By its very name, teambuilding activities are intended to strengthen teams.
 If there is a person on the team who continually disrupts the flow of learning and collaboration taking place, they should be shown the exit.
 Keeping these people on the team leads to a lack of trust in management that it can take care of and lead the team.